7 Best Mandarin Schools in China Compared & Ranked (2023)

 Mix of Nationalities

 Where do other students come from and what are their ages?
 Ask the school about your schoolmates.
 Trust me, you don’t want to be placed in a class where everyone already speaks Cantonese or Japanese and you’re the only one who can’t read characters…

 Is it better to learn Chinese at a language school or a university in China?

 It depends on your budget and how long you plan on staying in China.

-If you are on a shoestring budget but are there for an extended period (e.g. 1 year), then it’s better to take a semester or year program at a Chinese university – it’s cheaper (due to their run-by-the government nature and huge class size).
+If you are on a shoestring budget but are there for an extended period (e.g. 1 year), then it’s better to take a semester or year program at a Chinese university – it’s cheaper (due to their run-by-the-government nature and huge class size).
 Otherwise, pick a Mandarin school.

 Mandarin programs at Chinese universities are known for their inflexibility and slow progress.
-The learning materials are most likely outdated (e.g. talking about university libraries), so are teaching methods.
+The learning materials are most likely outdated (e.g. talking about university libraries), and so are the teaching methods.
 The curriculum can work in the long term but is quite boring to follow, especially for beginners (true with even the “best” universities like BLCU or Fudan).